 Where can we get the draft score reports?

-Examples of the family score reports and the report guide are available at AzMERITportal.org.
+Examples of the family score reports and the report guide for AzMERIT are available at AzMERITportal.org.

 When are the test results being released?

-School districts generally receive copies of each student's family score report in July, and we plan for the individual reports to be ready for parents to pick up before the start of the school year.
+School districts generally receive copies of each student's family score report at the end of May to early June, and we plan for the individual reports to be ready for parents to pick up before the start of the school year.